eifinger/hass-weenect/info.md

 Name | Description | Example
 -- | -- | --
 `update_interval` | `The GPS update interval.
-Possible values are 0S, 30S, 1M, 2M, 3M, 5M, 10M, 30M, 60M.
+Possible values are 0S, 30S, 1M, 2M, 3M, 5M, 10M.
 0S disables tracking.
-Battery life will be low for 30S and 1M, high for 2M and 3M and medium for 5M and 10M.
-Please note, that 30M and 60M are not officially supported in the Weenect app.` | `10M`
+Battery life will be low for 30S and 1M, high for 2M and 3M and medium for 5M and 10M.` | `10M`

 ### weenect.activate_super_live